1539sakshi/learning_readme/README.md

 -  It also bears the anti-depression feature to overcome their stress/ frustration/ depression/ anxiety.
 The decentralized feature of the application makes it different from other platforms.
 - We've tried to keep the project simple and user-friendly by using various animations and self-designed vector-images.

+## INSPIRATION
+> We were inspired by the idea of converting crisis into opportunity by our honorable Prime Minister Mr. Narendra Modi.
+Further the volunteer's and NGO's who showed great enthusiasm trying to help people in the pandemic inspired us to create a mutual platform for the volunteers and the needy.
+Moreover, despite the challenges Covid-19 has created, the outbreak has quickly broadened the space for innovation and collaboration within the entrepreneurial ecosystem.
+Pushing us to recognise just how much we can achieve in a very short amount of time.
+It has driven a creative solution-focused and collaborative mindset in us!!

 ## PROPOSED TECHSTACK
 - FRONTEND     : HTML5, CSS3, Bootstrap4, JavaScript,JQuery
 - BACKEND 	  : MySql, PHP